jlevy/og-equity-compensation/README.md

 🄳 A private company becomes a public company (or “**goes public**”) in a process called an [**initial public offering (IPO)**](https://en.wikipedia.org/wiki/Initial_public_offering).
-Historically, only private companies with a strong track record of years of growth and profitability have considered themselves ready to take this significant step.
+Historically, only private companies with a strong track record of years of growth have considered themselves ready to take this significant step.
 The IPO includes a lot of regulatory costs
 [in exchange for the benefits](https://www.investopedia.com/university/ipo/ipo.asp) of significant capital.